-The architectural programme at the Städelschule dates back to the founding of the Städelschule in 1817.
+Architecture being part of the Städelschule portfolio dates back to the founding of the Städelschule in 1817.
 Baumeister Heinrich Hübsch was employed as its first teacher in 1824.
-Throughout the 19th century the Architectural Class was an important contributor to the training of architects in Germany.
+Throughout the 19th century the architectural education at Städelschule (at the time known as “Baukunst”, that is “the art of building”) was an important contributor to the training of architects in Germany.
 During the last part of that century and the beginning of the 20th, Oskar Sommer and Wilhelm Manchot, both pupils of Gottfried Semper, led the school into Modernity.

-In the 1920s, through the roles of Ernst May, the renown architect and city planner, and Fritz Wichert as well as a strong cultural policy of the municipal authorities, Städelschule's Architecture Class forged strong ties with the city government, a relation that led to extraordinary architectural achievements.
+In the 1920s, through the roles of Ernst May, the renown architect and city planner, and Fritz Wichert as well as a strong cultural policy of the municipal authorities, Städelschule forged strong ties with the city government, a relation that led to extraordinary architectural achievements.

 With the Nazi takeover in Germany in the 1930s, several of the programme's staff members, among them Franz Schuster, were soon removed.
 The architect Walter Loeffler, who had been an assistant of Tessenow in Berlin, was hired as a new teacher in 1933.
 While a member of the Nazi party, he was soon exposed as a Communist and resistance fighter who had helped political refugees to flee.
 While attempting to escape himself, his passport was confiscated.
 He and his wife committed suicide in a forest nearby Frankfurt to avoid the pending arrest and retribution by Gestapo.